The Equipment I use

 My main piece of Photography Equipment is my trusty camera, the Canon 7D which I recently purchased.
-My secondary camera is my trusty Canon D450 which I purchased in 2009 following a bit of research on flickr to see what the camera was capable of – in retrospect I probably should have gone for the D550 as it has a higher spec and video but thats beside the point now.
+My secondary camera is my trusty Canon D450 which I purchased in 2009 following a bit of research on Flickr to see what the camera was capable of – in retrospect I probably should have gone for the D550 as it has a higher spec and video but that’s beside the point now.
 Its a great camera and I’ll be hanging onto it for a while – probably the next step would be to go full frame.
 I also have a Canon 1100 which is a great starter camera and I still have the S7000 Fuji , my first decent digital camera, but it is rarely used – but it does have an excellent macro lens built in.

 The EOS 450D features: